 An excerpt from the well known Muay Thai manual “The most distinguished art of fighting” by Panya Kraitus paints an incredible picture of early Thai boxing techniques as used by the legendary warrior Phraya Phichai of the broken sword:

 “He was the commander in chief of the army who led the common people in bravely resisting the enemy without giving thought to the possibility of his own death.
-For love of his country, he pushed fiercely forward in battle until his sword broke.
+For the love of his country, he pushed fiercely forward in battle until his sword broke.
 Throwing it down he continued the fight with his fists, knees, and elbows.
 Because of his knowledge of Thai boxing, he came out of the battle alive and victorious.”

 Myth?
 Legend?
 Truth?
 Who can say for sure.
 One thing is for certain, that Muay Thai is unique in its style of “following through” on a strike, something very much in common with the weapon techniques of the day.